-The Company incurred a net loss of \$708 in this period, compared to \$2,144 during the same period in the prior year.
-During the current period, the Company recorded a gain on marketable securities of \$140 and a loss from its equity accounted investment, CMMO, of \$nil compared to a loss on marketable securities of \$282 and a loss from its equity accounted investment, CMMO, of \$659 during the same period in the prior year.
-In addition, in the current period, the Company recorded a gain on Antino Sale of \$700 compared to \$nil during the same period in the prior year.
-This was partially offset by increased operating costs in general of \$304.
+The Company incurred a net loss of \$1,194 in this period, compared to \$36,192 during the same period in the prior year.
+The variance is mainly attributable to recording the Properties Loss of \$nil this period compared to \$32,214 during the same period in the prior year.
+The Company did not incur any loss from its equity accounted investment, CMMO, during this period compared to \$1,768 during the same period in the prior year.